miguelgandra/moby/README.md

 Any contributions from the community are greatly appreciated!
 If you have suggestions, bug reports, or would like to contribute code, please feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL v3 license.